Chorltonville

 Chorltonville is a garden village in Chorlton-cum-Hardy, Manchester, England.

-It retains much of its original character, including architecture inspired by the Arts and Crafts movement.
+The village includes architecture inspired by the Arts and Crafts movement.

 Geography

 The Chorltonville estate comprises 262 houses in twelve roads, centred on a "village green", The Meade.
 It measures about 550 yards east-west by 280 yards north-south—around 26 acres.
 The estate is separated from the central part of Chorlton on the north by Chorlton Brook, and on the south side borders the Hardy Lane residential area and the fields of Hardy Farm in the Mersey Valley Countryside area.
 Vehicular access is via Claude Road (east) or Brookburn Road (north), and there is a footpath to Hurstville Road on the south side and another towards Hardy Farm to the south-west.
 The estate and an adjoining football field (owned and occupied by West Didsbury & Chorlton Football Club) are one of Manchester Council's 32 conservation areas.
 The designation was made in 1991.